Kgkkjjj/WebBrowser/README.md

 An `update` directory contains a simple script to pull the latest changes from [this repository](https://github.com/Kgkkjjj/WebBrowser/tree/codex/build-web-browser-with-gtk-3-gui).
-To update the browser, run:
+Run the update script from the project root with:

 ```bash
 ./update/update.sh
 ```

+If the current directory is not a git repository and already contains files, the script will abort instead of cloning.
+Make sure to run it inside the project directory or an empty folder.

 The script uses `git` to fetch the latest changes from the configured repository.
-The repository URL can be changed by editing the `REPO_URL` variable in `update/update.sh`.
+You can change the repository URL by editing the `REPO_URL` variable in `update/update.sh`.